-We believe in having a mix of collar styles at Hugh & Crye.
-From deep cutaways to classic points and everything in between, we've got a style that works for any occasion you can think of.
+We believe in having a mix of collar styles.
+From deep cutaways to classic points and everything in between, we've got a style that works for any occasion you can imagine.

-Other sites and menswear bloggers might suggest that you should get a collar that counter-balances your face - e.g., if you have a longer face, you should wear spread collars, or if you have a rounder face, you should wear a point collar.
+Other sites and menswear bloggers might suggest that you should get a collar that counterbalances your face - e.g., if you have a longer face, you should wear spread collars, or if you have a rounder face, you should wear a point collar.
 We think this is bogus.
-We feel you should get a collar that matches your own personal style and not worry about following someone else's rules for what you might like or what they feel might look good on you.
+You should enjoy a collar that matches your own personal style, and not worry about following someone else's rules for what they feel might look good on you.
 The most important thing is to have a shirt that fits, everything else is personal preference.

 Tall Spread Collar

-Our Cutaway Collar is our most popular collar, and the one that we most often produce, for good reason.
-It works with everything, The Cutaway Collar has a subtle European feel to it, and looks good with any pattern, color or fabric.
+Our most popular collar, and for good reason.
+It works with everything.
+The Cutaway Collar has a subtle Euro feel to it, and looks good with patterned or solid shirts.
 It can be dressed up or down - with a suit and tie, or with denim.
 We love it because it gives a subtle rakishness to any look that no other collar style has.

-Our Point Collar is probably our most traditional collar, and often thought of as a more American collar.
-It has a narrower distance between the two collar points and when buttoned, a smaller enclosure for a tie knot.
-We design a variety of point collar styles--from our classic tall-point, which is great buttoned up with a tie, to our casual washed point.
+Our most traditional collar, and often thought of as a more American collar.
+It has a narrower distance between the two collar points and, when buttoned, a smaller enclosure for a tie knot.
+An excellent choice and a classic look for the office, it also transitions easily into casual wear when the tie comes off.

-Our Button-Down Collar evolved after a tremendous amount of trial and error trying to find the right proportions.
-It's an incredibly common place collar, but it was important for us to get the height, roll and look and feel of the collar right.
-We landed on a medium sized collar that walks the line between modern and classic perfectly.
-It has just the right amount of interlining to have a perfect roll when worn casually or with a tie for a more prep inspired look.
+Our Button-Down Collar evolved after a tremendous amount of trial and error trying to get the height, roll, look and feel of the collar right.
+We landed on a medium-sized collar that walks the line between modern and classic perfectly.
+It has just the right amount of interlining to have a perfect roll when worn casually or with a tie for a more prep-inspired look.

-Our Semi-Spread Collar is one of our favorite styles for dressier occasions.
+One of our favorite styles for dressier occasions.
 Think of it as a more traditional alternative to our cutaway styles.
-It has a wider collar blade that is particularly well-suited for wear with tie under a jacket.
+It has a wider collar blade that is particularly well-suited for wear with a tie under a jacket.
 It’s a crisp and clean look for formal or professional occasions that is also perfect for post-event unwinding.

-Our Casual-Point Collar is a new collar style for us.
-Given it has less interlining and thus less structure, it is perfect for casual shirts, such as seasonal plaids, or work twills.
+This is a new collar style for us.
+Given that it has less interlining and thus less structure, it is perfect for casual shirts, such as seasonal plaids, or work twills.
 The collar is reminiscent of workwear or utility shirts, made from tough fabrics such as twills.
 A sensible, straightforward choice for casual comfort.

-The Banded Collar, often called a "Mandarin Collar" or "Nehru Collar" is one of our new collars.
+Often called a "Mandarin Collar" or "Nehru Collar," this is one of our new collars.
 It is essentially a slimmer collar band, without a collar blade or fold to the collar.
-We use this collar in one of our more formal shirts, cut from 120 yarn count poplins and mother of pearl buttons.
-We also use this collar in our more casual print pop-over shirts.
-As such, it's a pretty versatile collar, with the ability to be worn more formally, or incorporated into more everyday designs.
+It's a pretty versatile collar, with the ability to be worn more formally, or incorporated into more everyday designs.
 Paired with a blazer, it’s a great alternative look.